omics-lab/VirusTaxo_Hierarchical/README.md

 ### Train VirusTaxo models

 - `--data`: Absolute or full path of fasta sequences used in VirusTaxo.
-NOTE: You use your own sequences.
+NOTE: You can use your own sequences.

 - `--data_metainfo`: Absolute or full path of a csv file.
 The csv file carries meta information (filename and taxonomic ranks) about fasta sequences.
 Please see `./dataset/RNA/metadata.csv` as an example.
 NOTE: If you use your own sequences, please create the corresponding metadata file.